MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/latam-bra-commerce-localization.md

 ### Brazil-specific POS features

-The following Brazil-specific POS features are enabled once the [Setting up and deploying Commerce localization for Brazil] are made:
+The following Brazil-specific POS features are enabled once the Setting up and deploying Commerce localization for Brazil are made:

-- [NFC-e - Electronic Fiscal Document for Consumers in Brazil].
+- NFC-e - Electronic Fiscal Document for Consumers in Brazil.
-- [Customer information management for Brazil].
+- Customer information management for Brazil.
-- [Cancellation and Return of NFC-e].
+- Cancellation and Return of NFC-e.
-- [Postponed registration of NFC-e issued in contingency mode].
+- Postponed registration of NFC-e issued in contingency mode.
-- [Posting and control of electronic fiscal documents].
+- Posting and control of electronic fiscal documents.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]